IDnotify Review 2026: Is This Identity Protection Worth the Price?

 We didn’t need to contact customer support, but we did check it out.
 The support tab in the dashboard is for identity remediation or wallet services, not for your IDnotify account.

-If you need support with IDnotify itself, you can email or call the customer service phone number at (888) 883-1852.
+If you need support for your IDnotify account, you can email or call the customer service phone number.

-When we called support, we spent a while trying to get through the automated system before spending 20 minutes on hold without ever actually talking to someone.
+When we called support, we spent a while trying to get through the automated system before waiting on hold for 20 minutes without reaching an agent.
 The customer service number is available 24/7/365, but it might take you a long time to get through to an agent.

 Top alternatives